Large low-shear-velocity provinces: Origins

-Several hypotheses have been proposed for the origin and persistence of LLSVPs, depending on whether the provinces represent purely thermal unconformities (i.e. are isochemical in nature, of the same chemical composition as the surrounding mantle) or represent chemical unconformities as well (i.e. are thermochemical in nature, of different chemical composition from the surrounding mantle).
-If LLSVPs represent purely thermal unconformities, then they may have formed as large mantle plumes of hot, upwelling mantle.
+Several hypotheses have been proposed for the origin and persistence of LLSVPs.
+If the provinces represent purely isochemical thermal unconformities (anomalous in temperature but with the same chemical composition as the surrounding mantle), they may have formed as large plumes of hot, upwelling mantle.
 However, geodynamical studies predict that isochemical upwelling of a hotter, lower viscosity material should produce long, narrow plumes, unlike the large, wide plumes seen in LLSVPs.
-It is important to remember, however, that the resolution of geodynamical models and seismic images of Earth's mantle are very different.
+Nevertheless, it is unclear if these relatively fine scale geodynamical models can be meaningfully compared with the coarse-resolution seismic images.